REVANTH-2003/Educational-Content-Translator/README.md

 Helps to translate a english educational content like video,audio and books to our native language audio,video and books.

 Frontend tools :
-HTML
-CSS
-BOOTSTRAP
+HTML, CSS, BOOTSTRAP

 Backend :
-Python
-Flask
-Nllb model
+Python, Flask, Nllb model

 # Steps to run a application :